More Questions. Click to Expand

 Submit a quote request via the website or simply call or email and tell us what gear you want and how long you need it.
 We confirm that it’s booked off and make an appointment with you on the pickup day.
 You come pick it up, bring ID and money, take the gear and use it, and then return it, hopefully in one piece.
-If you need something within 24 hours, PHONE, don’t email!
-We sometimes only check email once a day if it is a busy day, so if it is last minute, call!
+If you need something within 2 hours, PHONE, don’t email!

 A “rental day” means you pick up your gear anytime after noon on day 1 (earlier on Saturdays).
 You use the gear all day 2, and you return it BEFORE NOON on day 3.
 You can return stuff as early as you like, even the same day if your shoot ends early and you arrange it ahead of time.

 We can be flexible… BUT ONLY IF YOU CALL AHEAD OF TIME.
 Just phone well in advance (not 15 minutes after you’re already late).
 If you miss a pickup time and blow it off WITHOUT a courtesy call, you get charged a half day late fee for the rest of that day, and then a full day fee at full rate (no discounts) for every day after that.

-Yes, but we have to pay staff a half day at overtime to come in and open the office for you so we have to charge a $100 pick up fee on top of the rental for evening or Sunday pick ups/returns.
+Yes, but we have to pay senior staff a half day at overtime to come in and open the office for you so we have to charge a pick up fee on top of the rental for evening or Sunday pick ups/returns.
+Depending on timing, this can be $120-$150.
 Also, it has to be booked more than 24 hours in advance to be confirmed, otherwise no one may be available.